d2l-ai/d2l-en/chapter_gaussian-processes/gp-intro.md

 where $\delta_{ij} = 1$ if $i=j$ and $0$ otherwise.

 We've already started getting some intuition about how we can use a Gaussian process to specify a prior and posterior over solutions, and how the kernel function affects the properties of these solutions.
 In the following notebooks, we'll precisely show how to specify a Gaussian process prior, introduce and derive various kernel functions, and then go through the mechanics of how to automatically learn kernel hyperparameters, and form a Gaussian process posterior to make predictions.
 While it takes time and practice to get used to concepts such as a "distributions over functions", the actual mechanics of finding the GP predictive equations is actually quite simple --- making it easy to get practice to form an intuitive understanding of these concepts.

+## Summary

+In typical machine learning, we specify a function with some free parameters (such as a neural network and its weights), and we focus on estimating those parameters, which may not be interpretable.
+With a Gaussian process, we instead reason about distributions over functions directly, which enables us to reason about the high-level properties of the solutions.
+These properties are controlled by a covariance function (kernel), which often has a few highly interpretable hyperparameters.
+These hyperparameters include the _length-scale_, which controls how rapidly (how wiggily) the functions are.
+Another hyperparameter is the amplitude, which controls the vertical scale over which our functions are varying.
+Representing many different functions that can fit the data, and combining them all together into a predictive distribution, is a distinctive feature of Bayesian methods.
+Because there is a greater amount of variability between possible solutions far away from the data, our uncertainty intuitively grows as we move from the data.

+A Gaussian process represents a distribution over functions by specifying a multivariate normal (Gaussian) distribution over all possible function values.
+It is possible to easily manipulate Gaussian distributions to find the distribution of one function value based on the values of any set of other values.
+In other words, if we observe a set of points, then we can condition on these points and infer a distribution over what the value of the function might look like at any other input.
+How we model the correlations between these points is determined by the covariance function and is what defines the generalization properties of the Gaussian process.